 - New American Bible

 Students study Church history and Family Life, “recognizing the value of church history in understanding God and their Catholic faith.
 They deepen their understanding of the main concepts in the family life course of study.
 Additional emphasis is placed on Catholic vocabulary and terminology.
 Family Life education is an integral part of the overall religious education program.
 In addition, students explore concepts related to the responsibility of forming a right-minded conscience, an awareness of their talents that need to be put at the service of God’s kingdom, the sacredness of all human life, making intelligent choices in conjunction with healthy living, and lifelong fidelity in marriage.
-All seventh and eighth graders are required to participate in a Community Service program whereby they commit to a local charity for two years. this experience culminate in a series of journal reflections and a technology-based presentation at the end of eighth grade to share their experiences and express their understanding of basic Catholic principles and charity put into practice.
+All seventh and eighth graders are required to participate in a Community Service program whereby they commit to a local charity for two years, predicated on allowances by the state.
+This experience culminate in a series of journal reflections and a technology-based presentation at the end of eighth grade to share their experiences and express their understanding of basic Catholic principles and charity put into practice.

 - Literature-Bronze, Prentice-Hall

 - Various Novels